jameshu88/vig3n3r3/README.md

 ## Citing Data Sources

-- The **wordlist** for the dictionary attack was sourced from the [Openwall wordlists](https://www.openwall.com/wordlists/).
+- The **wordlist** for the dictionary attack was sourced from the [enable1.txt wordlist](https://github.com/dolph/dictionary/blob/master/enable1.txt), a popular open-source wordlist.
-- The **monograms, bigrams, trigrams, and quadgrams** data used for frequency analysis were obtained from publicly available English text datasets, including Google's N-gram dataset.
+- The **monograms, bigrams, trigrams, and quadgrams** data used for frequency analysis were obtained from [Peter Norvig's Ngram Data](https://norvig.com/ngrams/).

 ## Contributing